 The Best Brunch in Prahran

-Prahran doesn’t do brunch quietly.
-This is a suburb where cafes compete fiercely on weekend mornings — where the avocado toast arms race is real, where corn fritters are a personality trait, and where ordering just a coffee at 10:30am on Saturday feels like showing up to a footy final in the wrong colours.
-Here’s where to get the best brunch in Prahran in 2026, ranked by people who actually eat there.
+Prahran does not do brunch quietly.
+This is a suburb where cafes compete fiercely on weekend mornings, where the avocado toast arms race is real, and where ordering just a coffee at 10:30am on Saturday feels like showing up to a footy final in the wrong colours.
+Here is where to get the best brunch in Prahran in 2026.

 1. Entrecote — The One Worth the Wait